“Date of separation” is often a hotly contested issue in California divorce actions. Why?

 How does the date of separation impact the division of community property?

-If there is a date of separation issue with your case, you will want to investigate which property and debt are at issue and whether the alternate date will likely impact the length of time that you will receive and/or pay spousal support.
+If you’re facing a date of separation issue with your case, investigate which property and debt are at issue and whether an alternate date would impact the length of time you would pay or receive spousal support.